 Of course, the best way is to work meticulously to avoid an RFE in the first place.
 This would mean that you prepare a robust petition with corresponding evidence of degree, duty requirements, and industry wage rates for the occupation, academic references, and whatever else that strengthens your case.

 Do not assume that you will be given an H1-B just because you have a university degree–the onus is on you to demonstrate your eligibility.

 Another approach that organizations should consider is that, where appropriate, petitioners may avoid an RFE by raising the wage level before submitting their H1-B application.
 An employer that is eager to onboard a foreign applicant may see this as the best way to avoid complications.

-The Immi-USA team of dedicated immigration lawyers has decades of experience helping people handle difficult situations involving RFEs, H1-B visas, and other immigration and visa-related issues.
-From filing petitions to dealing with unforeseen obstacles, we will be with you every step of the way.
+VisaNation Law Group’s team of dedicated immigration lawyers have decades of experience helping people handle difficult situations involving RFEs, H1-B visas, and other immigration and visa-related issues.
+From filing petitions to dealing with unforeseen obstacles, they will be with you every step of the way.

-To get in touch with one of our immigration attorneys, you can contact us by filling out this form and scheduling your consultation today.
+To get in touch with a VisaNation Law Group immigration attorney, you can contact us by filling out this form and scheduling your consultation today.